 de Nijs, P.J., Berry, N.J., Wells, G.J. and Reay, D.S., 2014.
 Quantification of biophysical adaptation benefits from Climate-Smart Agriculture using a Bayesian Belief Network.
 Scientific reports, 4, p.6682. [open access]

 Wells, G.J.
 Furley, P.A., Ryan, C.M., Stuart, N. 2017.
 Ecosystem service analysis in marginal agricultural lands: a Belizean case study.
-In preparation.
+In review.

-Bridging the two worlds of carbon forestry [link]
+Bridging the two worlds of carbon forestry (IIED blog, April 2017) [link]

-The Paris Agreement, SDGs and simple local monitoring [link]
+The Paris Agreement, SDGs and simple local monitoring (IIED blog, Jan 2016) [link]

 Porras, I, Wells, G, Stephenson, C, Kazis, P (2016).
 Ethical carbon offsetting.
 Guidelines and lessons from smallholder and community carbon projects.
 IIED, London. [link]